fork-commit-merge/fork-commit-merge/README.md

 ## What's Next?

 Congratulations on making your first open source contribution!
-If you're looking for more ways to contribute, I invite you to check out my other projects.
-Just click [here](https://github.com/nikohoffren) to find more.
-These projects contain real issues that you can help resolve.
+If you're looking for more ways to contribute, you are also welcome to work with the Fork, Commit, Merge website repo, which is located [here](https://github.com/nikohoffren/fork-commit-merge-web).
+The website is built with React, NextJS, TypeScript, TailwindCSS, MongoDB Atlas, AWS S3 and Github OAuth/API.
+So if you are interested of those technologies, you can contribute to the website repo by creating new features, fixing bugs or improving the code quality.

 Also i would really appreciate if you could leave a star, so more developers can find this project.
 I look forward to seeing your contributions!

 ## Creating New Tasks